You are here

 Katharine Phillips, MD, is internationally known for her expertise in body dysmorphic disorder (BDD) and related disorders, such as olfactory reference syndrome (ORS) and obsessive-compulsive disorder (OCD).
 For more than 25 years, Dr. Phillips has conducted ground-breaking scientific research on BDD and has provided expert evaluation and treatment with medication and therapy for people with these and other conditions.

-She is currently Assistant Professor of Psychiatry and Residency Research Director for the Department of Psychiatry at Weill Cornell Medicine and Attending Psychiatrist at New York-Presbyterian Hospital/Weill Cornell Medical College (appointment pending).
-She is also Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
+She is currently Professor of Psychiatry and Residency Research Director for the Department of Psychiatry at Weill Cornell Medicine and Attending Psychiatrist at New York-Presbyterian Hospital.
+She is also Adjunct Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.